PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 We do not regularly interrupt our schedules for short take-a-peek-at-what-you-have-going-on visits.
 Frankly, it's not worth it to provide orientation time and energy to the casually curious as there are so many requests.
 But you can visit and show yourself around and maybe we have time for a brief conversation here or there.

 What is a typical day like there at our farm/community?

-There aren’t many typical days.
+Otherwise, there aren’t many typical days.
 Beyond focused build projects, you will learn that our work is determined almost exclusively by the weather and season.
-A farm doles out its own schedule for us to follow.
+A plant and animal life doles out its own schedule for us to follow.
 We generally work considerably less in the rainy winter and often midday.
 In the summer work is quite early, 6AM to noon, for beating the heat.
 We take afternoons off.
 Most everyone takes a couple days off each week.
 Day to day activities involve feeding animals, walking and milking the goats, general tidiness, turning cabins over for guests, summer watering, etc. There is some weekly or monthly maintenance involved.

 Weekly, usually on Mondays, we meet as a community for Heart Club, which is a logistical meeting of minds to organize and coordinate work, followed by a group exercise (determined by a different member each week) and then a Heart Share (time to speak your truth, communicate, be vulnerably human with the group).

 How many people live/work there?

 In the past, we average about three in the winter months and 6 to 10 in the summer months, and it can vary greatly.
 About 300 applications arrive yearly, we approve about 70, and 35 to 40 show up interspersed throughout the year.
 More recently we have opened up our community to long term members: internships, investors and owners -- transitioning away from our short term visitors and cabin rental economy.

 How much money do I need to bring if I want to WOOF long term / intern / or move here?